Anna (South Korean TV series)

-Anna (Korean: 안나) is a South Korean web series, written and directed by Lee Joo-young, and starring Bae Suzy in the title role, along with Jung Eun-chae, Kim Jun-han, and Park Ye-young.
+Anna (Korean: 안나) is a 2022 South Korean television series, written and directed by Lee Joo-young, and starring Bae Suzy in the title role, along with Jung Eun-chae, Kim Jun-han, and Park Ye-young.
 It premiered on Coupang Play, on June 24, 2022.

 Synopsis

 The series tells the story of a woman who lives a completely different life starting with a small lie.